bedwardssmith/Election_Analysis/README.md

  ## Election Audit Summary
  The code used in this analysis can be used for any election with minor modification.

- 1. The current code loops through candidate and counties, however, this could be expanded upon to include additional jursidctions through the use of an additional dictionary.
+ 1. The code could be expanded to include additional jursidictions through the use of an additional dictionary to capture the information and the looping through of the rows to capture the data.

- 2. Provided the underlying information is available the code could be expanded upon to include analysis on type of coting; mail in ballots, in person ballots and advance ballots.
+ 2. Provided the underlying information is available the code could be expanded upon to include analysis on type of voting; mail in ballots, in person ballots and advance ballots.
+Once again this can easily be done through the use of an additional dictionary and the looping through of the rows of data to capture the information.